Maximize success with small business B2B lead management strategies

 Budget-friendly options

-Affordable tools excel when pricing scales with you.
-Concentrate on those with free or low-cost tiers and that scale by seats or contacts like HubSpot Free or Starter, Zoho CRM, Freshsales.
-These offer you core CRM, light automation, and integrations without trapping you in onerous upfront fees.
+Affordable tools are strongest when pricing scales with you.
+Focus on platforms with free or low-cost entry tiers, then sensible upgrades by seat or contact volume, such as HubSpot Free or Starter, Zoho CRM, or Freshsales.
+These can give you core CRM functionality, light automation, and useful integrations without locking you into heavy upfront costs.
+For a broader shortlist, see our guide to 12 must-have CRM tools for small business success.

 A simple comparison for small-team scenarios: